hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/210_a_plan_of_work_for_india.md

 I have found.
 I sacrifice myself unto Thee."

 "In search of some one to love, Thou art the One Beloved I have found.
 I sacrifice myself unto Thee."
-(Yajurveda Samhitâ).
+(Yajurveda Samhitā).

 May the Lord bless you for ever and ever!